 We love celebrating our au pairs here at AuPairCare.
 Every year we hold an Ultimate Au Pair Contest that celebrates participants who embody the spirit of the au pair cultural change program, and we are happy to share a finalist from this year's contest!
 The Dai family from Seattle, Washington submitted a moving entry about how their au pair has truly become a part of their family during these unprecedented times.
-Read their entry on behalf of au pair Sakurako from Japan!
+Read their entry on behalf of Japanese Au Pair Sakurako.

 Why do you have the Ultimate Au Pair?